Why Factor-Based Investing Works, Part II

 How my clients invest

 Roughly 55% of my clients are index investors.
-They are satisfied with capturing the market return, because it accomplishes their investing goals.
+They are satisfied with capturing the market return because it accomplishes their investing goals.
 The other 45% of my clients are seeking alpha.
 Some are pure stock-pickers, doing their own research and designing their own portfolios.
-Others are value investors, trying to emulate the success of the Warren Buffet's of the world.
+Others are value investors, trying to emulate the success of the Warren Buffetts of the world.
 I also have swing traders, day traders, and hedge-fund wannabes.

 But my clients who are at the top of the performance scale are the ones who combine active and passive in a way that works for them, and takes advantage of each approach.
 Typically, they have a core portfolio of low-cost index funds or ETFs that represent 50% to 80% of their investable funds.
 The rest is invested in factor-based strategies that are designed to capture significant alpha.